amycruz97/FreecodecampProject-Tribute-Page/README.md

 # FreecodecampProject-Tribute-Page
-A tribute page to Obama's
+A tribute page dedicated to Obama's